 Children are an excellent contribution to society.

 Children are quite literally the hope of the future.
 Those without children who lament the price society pays to send them to school forget that those children will later be the scientists who patent new technology to treat their ailments, the doctors, nurses and caregivers who’ll administer them, and the bankers who will help them to finance it all.
-China’s infamous one-child policy, initially intended to curb its population bulge, has revealed itself to be short-sighted, as China now struggles to cope with a large aging population and a lack of youngsters to support them.
+China’s former and infamous one-child policy, initially intended to curb its population bulge, but revealed itself to be short-sighted, as China now struggles to cope with a large aging population and a lack of youngsters to support them.
 More than ensuring safe passage of the elderly and securing the future, children anchor the economy.
-The US Bureau of Labor Statistics reports that the Educational Services sector accounts for more than 3.6 million jobs.
+The US Bureau of Labor Statistics reports that the Educational Services sector accounts for more than 3.8 million jobs.
 With education expanding in every country on the planet, children propel the movement of trillions of dollars in the global economy.

 Children bring out the best in us.

 Any parent can testify to the intense admiration young children have for their parents – they are wowed by the way you effortlessly remove candy wrappers and are dazzled by how you tie shoes.
 Children (well, the little ones, at least) believe their parents know all and that their kisses have magical healing powers.
 And guess what – being admired makes parents want to be admirable.
 Parenting asks men and women to model the behavior they’d like to see in their children.
-Parents look both ways when crossing the street, share, eat their vegetables, and (attempt) to speak kindly to their partners.
+Parents look both ways when crossing the street, eat their vegetables, and (attempt) to speak kindly to their partners.
 Children promote emotional growth by reminding their parents that life is not solely about them, and by shining a light on their parents’ weaknesses and therefore providing an opportunity to improve upon them.

 The Bottom Line: While there is no clear-cut evidence to suggest that parenting leads to a happier or more meaningful life, children bring out many positive sides of humanity.
 What would you say to a friend who is considering having kids?
 Would you have children?